ostracod/ostracode-old/languageDocumentation/featureSystem.md

 ## Features and Interfaces

 Every object in OstraCode includes one or more "features".
 A feature defines fields which may be accessed from the parent object.
 Fields declared in `itemFields` are stored in each instance of the object.
 Fields declared in `sharedFields` are shared between all objects which include the feature.
+Each feature must define a symbol "key" so that the compiler knows how to access different features in the same object.
 The example below declares a feature and creates two objects which include the feature:

 ```
+// Define the symbol key which identifies `MyFeature`.
+const MyFeatureK = (symbol())
+// Define the feature `MyFeature`.
 const MyFeature = (feature [
+    key <@MyFeatureK>
     itemFields [
         myItemField <strT> [public]
     ]